Virtual office

-In 2021 a number of companies set out to fix the challenges of virtual meetings.
+In 2021, a number of companies set out to fix the challenges of virtual meetings.
 This led to the appearance of virtual office software.
 When referring to a company having a virtual office, this no longer refers to a standard set of business services.
-Rather a virtual space for employees to gather and perform business-related activities/ For example, companies like Kumospace and Pluto utilize spatial audio to recreate a company’s physical offices in a virtual environment.
-They offer users a wide range of functionality and customization l allowing companies to create a virtual office that matches the company’s brand.
+Rather a virtual space for employees to gather and perform business-related activities.

 Virtual office providers may also include digital capital such as cloud storage, web hosting, email and other web-based applications.

 Also, according to the research, the attitudes and policies of employers in the virtual platform affect their employees' personal lives and productivity.
 Employees will be more productive if they believe their company trusts them, recognizes them, cares about them, and receives the proper training (including online processes, etc.), project management, and support to perform their tasks productively.
 When employees don't have to spend time, money, or resources on transportation between home and work, it positively impacts employee productivity.
 That is why it became necessary to create an appropriate software environment to ensure these processes' functioning.

 History

-The concept of a virtual office has roots before and during the Industrial Revolution, where parallels to current work styles, specifically working from home, have been drawn.
+The concept of a virtual office had roots before and during the Industrial Revolution, where parallels to current work styles, specifically working from home, have been drawn.
 The virtual office concept is an evolution of the traditional executive suite.
-As an executive suite lease became increasingly impractical for certain types and stages of business, it naturally opened the door to a virtual office concept.
+As an executive suite, lease became increasingly impractical for certain types and stages of business, it naturally opened the door to a virtual office concept.

 In the mid-20th century, professionals and executives began to examine ways to make more efficient use of the rising cost of real estate, personnel and other capital.
 Below are some milestones in the resulting evolution of the virtual office, along with the advent of technologies that help shape the industry.

-1962The first known serviced office company, OmniOffices Group, was created.

-1966Serviced offices and executive suites were rented by Fegen Law Suites.
-This included large blocks of office space with furnished suites, reception services, telephone answering, photocopies, conference rooms, and a law library.

-1972ARPANET, the predecessor to the Internet, went public by connecting 40 computers in different locations.

-1973Attorney Office Management, Inc. developed an "off-site" program in response to lawyers wanting to partially retire.
-Instead of a full executive suite, Attorneys could work from home while continuing a part-time presence through AOMI's Beverly Hills location.